Hello my friends and readers,

 As usual I boiled all the bones and carcass with a pot full of water for half an hour and when it cooled I removed any leftover meat from the bones and believe me there was still about 2 cups of meat.
 I drained the broth which I have kept to use in other recipes.

-Turkey leftovers can be made more than a sandwiches.
+Turkey leftovers can be made more than a sandwich.
 You pay a lot of money to buy a turkey and here are a few ideas to take full advantage of your leftovers:

 On the second day of Christmas, we had a lot of leftover turkey and leftover salads.
 My children prefer the breast so I chose other parts from the back, wings and thighs, which I finely cut like minced meat.
 I used part of this meat to make Koupes Pie and also made some Baby Potatoes with Greek Cheeses and Herbs.